 Q. How do I make a complaint about the behaviour of a member of England Netball?

-A. If your complaint is about the actions or behaviour of a person who is participating or volunteering in netball (including Non-Executive Directors of England Netball, Members of the Regional Management Board and County Associations and their technical/sub groups, or Competition Referee) then please refer to England Netball’s Code of Conduct and Disciplinary Regulations.
+A. If your complaint is about the actions or behaviour of a person who is participating or volunteering in netball (including Non-Executive Directors of England Netball, Members of the Regional Management Board and County Associations and their technical/sub groups, or Competition Referee) then please refer to England Netball’s Codes of Conduct and Disciplinary Regulations.

 Q. How to I make a complaint about an element of practice or delivery, a policy, decision or service?

 A. If you would like to submit a complaint to England Netball, you can put it in writing using the Complaint Form, and sent it to:

 3 Oakwood Drive

 We will strive to acknowledge your complaint within 3 working days.
 If further investigation is required, we aim to send a comprehensive response within a maximum of 21 working days.